The-Purple-Warehouse/the-purple-standard/README.md

 }
 ```

-The `server` field is inserted by the TPS API and includes fields such as `server.timestamp` (the timestamp that the server receives the data in Unix milliseconds time format) and `server.accuracy` (the accuracy of the data).
+The `body.entry.server` field is inserted by the TPS API and includes fields such as `body.entry.server.timestamp` (the timestamp that the server receives the data in Unix milliseconds time format) and `body.entry.server.accuracy` (the accuracy of the data).
 Any of these fields, including `server` fields, may be scrambled, redacted, or excluded by previously specified `privacy` rules.

 ## POST /entry/list